Joe Montemurro: Melbourne Victory and Melbourne City

-In 2014, he returned to Melbourne and was appointed National Training Centre head coach for women's football in Victoria.
-Montemurro was appointed head coach of the Melbourne Victory FC W-League on 16 May 2014 and guided it to the runner-up position after the home and away fixture, the highest finish in the club's history.
+In 2014, Montemurro returned to Melbourne and was appointed National Training Centre head coach for women's football in Victoria.
+He became head coach of the Melbourne Victory FC W-League on 16 May 2014, and guided it to the runner-up position after the home and away fixture, the highest finish in the club's history.
 The team lost the semi-final playoff on penalties to Canberra United.

-After the 2014 season, Montemurro left Victory to join Melbourne City taking up a position as the manager of their youth side.
-Following City joining the W-League, Montemurro was appointed as head coach of their women's side.
+After the 2014 season, Montemurro left Victory to join local rivals Melbourne City taking up a position as the manager of their youth side.
+Following City joining the W-League (renamed in 2021 as A-League Women) in 2015, Montemurro was appointed as head coach of their inaugural women's side.
 In its maiden season, the City women were crowned 2015–16 W-League Premiers.
-On 31 January 2016, City completed the double by defeating Sydney 4–1.
-W-League history was created as the team went the entire season undefeated, amassing 42 goals scored and 5 conceded.
+On 31 January 2016, City completed the double by defeating Sydney 4–1 in the grand final of the W-League Womens Championship.
+W-League history was created as the team went the entire season winning every game, amassing 42 goals and conceding 5.

 In June 2016, Montemurro's role at City was expanded to include assisting John van 't Schip with the senior men's team.
-His responsibilities changed in January 2017, becoming City's chief assistant coach under new manager Michael Valkanis, relinquishing his W-League coaching role as a result.
+His responsibilities changed in January 2017, becoming City's chief assistant coach under new manager Michael Valkanis, while relinquishing his W-League coaching role.